 What is Agile?

-What is Agile training?
+What is Agile Training?

-What are the benefits of Agile training?
+What Are the Benefits of Agile Training?

-As with most training, it is best to start with the basics.
-A strong baseline is most effectively obtained via a Certified Scrum Master (CSM) class.
-The CSM class provides not only a strong understanding of Agile principles but also how the principles are executed using the Scrum framework.
-The next step would be the Certified Scrum Product Owner (CSPO) class.
+If your teams are using an iterative, incremental framework like Scrum, a strong baseline is most effectively obtained via a Certified ScrumMaster® (CSM) class.
+The CSM provides a foundational understanding of Agile principles and teaches students how those principles are executed using the Scrum framework.
+Once you have your CSM, the next step is the Certified Scrum Product Owner® (CSPO) class.

 As with most professional education, it is recommended the classes be held away from the primary work environment.
 This will reduce interruptions and encourage concentration.